 By the way – what is a flame sensor?

 A flame sensor is an important safety component on your gas heating system.
-During the ignition cycle, your gas furnace undergoes a process where either a spark or a hot surface igniter will ignite the gas.
-When the gas is ignited, the flame sensor creates a current of electricity.
+During the ignition cycle, your gas furnace undergoes a process where either a hot surface ignitor or a spark will ignite the gas.
+Once the gas is ignited, the flame sensor generates a current of electricity.
 This is quantified in micro amps.
-If the furnace’s control board does not read the right level of micro amps, the furnace will quit giving the system fuel to avoid an explosion.
+If the furnace’s control board does not read the correct level of micro amps, the furnace will quit giving the system fuel to prevent an explosion.

 Over time, if the flame sensor is not adequately cleaned, oxidation or carbon buildup can restrict the flame sensor’s ability to function properly, which can result in a malfunction of the furnace.

-The way to establish if a dirty flame sensor is to blame for a furnace malfunction is to take a micro amp draw reading, which a professional furnace technician can provide you.
-If a dirty flame sensor is the guilty party, the furnace expert will clean the sensor with steel wool.
+The way to establish if a dirty flame sensor is causing a furnace malfunction is to take a micro amp draw reading, which an expert furnace technician can provide you.
+If a dirty flame sensor is the guilty party, the technician will clean the sensor with steel wool.
 If dirt was the sole factor, we will see a significantly higher amp reading.
-If the reading does not change, the technician will proceed with the heating system repair diagnostic process.
+If the reading does not change, the technician will proceed with the furnace repair diagnostic process.

-If you aren’t confident your furnace is going to make it through these last few weeks of winter, give Comfortech Service Experts Heating & Air Conditioning a call and we’ll come out and provide you with a full furnace maintenance or a complimentary in-home estimate on a new HVAC system.
+If you aren’t confident your furnace is going to make it through these last few weeks of winter, give Comfortech Service Experts a call and we’ll come out and provide you with a full furnace maintenance or a complimentary in-home estimate on a new HVAC system.